-- Whenever a query is issued, a TP returns - The actual result that satisfies the corresponding spatial query. - The validity period/expiration time of the result. - The change that cause the expiration of the results - Can be used for prediction
+- Whenever a query is issued, a TP returns: - Actual result that satisfies the corresponding spatial query. - Validity period/expiration time of the result. - Change that cause the expiration of the results - Can be used for prediction

 Time-Parameterized Data Structures